b06902047/katacoda-scenarios/datadog-on-heroku/step2.md

 6. Enter your email

-7. When it prompts for password enter the authoriation token
+7. When it prompts for password, enter the authoriation token